 - 2007 – 2009 saw a huge volatile Bear market

 The key here is the ability to zoom in and out on different timeframes to spot the waves.
-Intra-day minute-by-minute charts, or long-term multi-decade charts, the waves are usually perceivable.
+The waves are usually perceivable in intra-day minute-by-minute charts or long-term multi-decade charts.

 4. Elliott Waves Corona Crash Example 2020

-The start of the Covid-19 pandemic kicked of a volatile time in the stock market with a 34% market decline in 24 days.
-This marked a clear new leg in the market and allowed one to start an Elliott Wave mapping.
+The start of the Covid-19 pandemic kicked off a volatile time in the stock market, with a 34% market decline in 24 days.
+This marked a new market leg and allowed one to start an Elliott Wave mapping.